 This hike follows the yellow-blazed Rifle Camp Trail in a counter-clockwise direction.
 From the circle, proceed uphill on a paved path, following both yellow and red blazes, and pass the park’s Nature Center on the right.
-Just beyond, the trail bears left and reaches an expansive overlook to the east and south, with Paterson and Bergen County visible directly below, and the New York City...
+Just beyond, the trail bears left and reaches an expansive overlook to the east and south, with Clifton and Bergen County visible directly below, and the New York City...

 This hike follows the yellow-blazed Rifle Camp Trail in a counter-clockwise direction.
 From the circle, proceed uphill on a paved path, following both yellow and red blazes, and pass the park’s Nature Center on the right.
-Just beyond, the trail bears left and reaches an expansive overlook to the east and south, with Paterson and Bergen County visible directly below, and the New York City skyline in the distance.
+Just beyond, the trail bears left and reaches an expansive overlook to the east and south, with Clifton and Bergen County visible directly below, and the New York City skyline in the distance.
 In another 400 feet, follow the yellow blazes as they bear right at a fitness station, leaving the paved path, and continue parallel to the fence that runs along the cliff line.
-After bearing left, away from the cliff line, the trail crosses a seasonal stream and bears right onto a woods road.
+After bearing left, away from the cliff line, the trail crosses a seasonal stream and joins a woods road.

 Soon, the yellow trail begins to run along a black metal fence, with a large red-roofed building beyond the fence.
 In about 500 feet, it bears left, away from the fence, and heads through the woods.
 The yellow trail turns right onto a gravel road, crosses a stone culvert over a stream, and joins another gravel road that comes in from the left.
 Just ahead, it curves left, with a large apartment building visible beyond a black metal fence on the right.
 A short distance beyond, the yellow trail turns right, leaving the gravel road, and continues on a footpath.